Zyun-Y/SCLoss/README.md

-# Spatial Coherence Loss: All Objects Matter in Salient and Camouflaged Object Detectio
+# Spatial Coherence Loss: All Objects Matter in Salient and Camouflaged Object Detection
 Spatial Coherence Loss: All Objects Matter in Salient and Camouflaged Object Detection